 | DeepSeek (self-hosted) | ~$0.48 | varies |

-Pricing as of early 2026; check provider documentation for current rates.
+Pricing as of March 2026; check provider documentation for current rates.

 The cost structure creates a meaningful architecture decision.
 A 500K token prompt to Claude Sonnet 4 crosses into the extended-context pricing tier, costing $3.00 for that single input call.
 For high-volume applications, that arithmetic favors retrieval-augmented generation over full-context loading—even when the context window technically fits.